rrbarrero/sns-sqs-lambda-poc/README.md

     ```
 4.  **Test it out:**
     * Start fastapi service in src/main/main.py with `uv run python -m src.main.main` and post a message with swagger.

-    * Install lambda deps in place with `pip install -r requirements.txt -t .`.
-On this example only orders it's done.

     * Check the LocalStack logs (`docker logs <your_localstack_container_name>`) to see the Lambdas being invoked and processing the messages.